50 Years of Designing Places to Be and Belong

 Employee Spotlight · Debra Breslow

-In her time at Meyer, Deb Breslow has become a nationally recognized workplace design strategist, championing people-centered, wellness-driven environments that reflect culture, belonging, and sustainability.
+A young interior designer named Debra Breslow joins Meyer to grow and enhance our creative process.
+Over the last three decades, Debra has become a nationally recognized workplace design strategist, championing people-centered, wellness-driven environments that reflect culture, belonging, and sustainability.

 George Wilson